IBM/PlasticNet/README.md

 Plastic microbeads are estimated to be one million times more toxic than the seawater around it.

-Products containing microbeads can release 100,000 tiny beads with just one squeeze.
+Products containing microbeads can release 100,000 tiny beads with just one squeeze

 Source: https://www.condorferries.co.uk/plastic-in-the-ocean-statistics